 The White Pine (Pinus strobus) grows mostly in the north-eastern part of the United States.
 Mature trees usually have no branches at the bottom and can become 200–250 years old.
 The Eastern white pine is the only 5-needled pine native to eastern North America.
-Needles are 4” long.
+Needles are long.
 Twigs are green and hairy but become hairless and orange-brown during the second growing season.
 Bark on young trucks is pale gray-green, thin, and smooth.
 Bark on mature trunks is dark gray, often tinged with purple, that is broken into broad scaly ridges, separated by furrows (vertical grooves separated by ridges).
 Eastern white pines are coniferous (or conifers, produce cones).
-Mature cones are 5.5”, relatively slender, with relatively long stalk, and thin scales often dotted with sap.
+Mature cones are slender with relatively long stalk and thin scales often dotted with sap.
 The tree is one of the most important lumber trees in the East.
 When the English colonized north America, they marked the tall white pine trees as exclusive property of the King of England to be used for mast and spar building on ships.
 Anyone who cut down a king’s tree was subject to the death penalty.
 The park counts over 20 white pine trees.
 Some cluster on the edge of the park close to the Guernsey Hall.
 Others can be found near the picnic tables.
 This tree is vulnerable to strong wind and rain resulting in branch or trunk fracture.
 The genus name comes from the Latin for pines.
 The specific epithet is Greek and refers to incense bearing or gum bearing tree.

-Scientific Name (order and family): Pinus strobus Linnaeus.
-(Pinales, Pinaceae)
+Scientific Name (family and order): Pinus strobus L. (Pinaceae, Pinales)